Wondering Where the Bathrooms in Rome are? How to Use Them? Read This to Find Out!

 So believe me when I tell you, I know what it feels like to be inside a monument and all of a sudden stop paying attention to the beauty around me, because I am wondering where the toilets are.

-Or enjoying a shopping expedition only start suddenly thinking desperately where the closest public bathroom to me is.
+Or enjoying a shopping expedition only to start suddenly thinking desperately about where the closest public bathroom to me is.

-This page is about how to find and use bathrooms in Rome, and what to expect and what not to expect when you do.
+This page is about how to find and use bathrooms in Rome, and what to expect and what not to expect when you do use them.

 Ostia Antica.
 Roman ToiletRome bathrooms have come a long way since this ancient toilet seen in a nobleman's home in Ostia Antica